|

 How

-does your state deal with dog fighting? (.pdf)
+does your state deal with dog fighting? (.pdf) The HSUS has started a campaign, Animal

 Fighting: The Final Round, to raise awareness about dog fighting,